Internships

 Research by the National Association of Colleges and Employers has demonstrated a strong positive relationship between a student having an internship and an increased probability of that student receiving a full-time job offer before graduation.

-Internships are designed to be exploratory — a great chance for you to learn about a potential career field or organization before committing to a full-time job.
+Internships are an excellent opportunity to learn about and gain skills in a potential career field and with an organization before committing to a full-time job.
 Internships can be paid or unpaid.
+Unpaid experiences must adhere to the Department of Labor’s Fair Labor Standards Act (FLSA).
 The most effective internships are project-based and connected to your field of study or career interests.
-Other ways to get experience in your chosen career path before graduation include both externships and research experience.
+Other ways to get experience in your chosen career path before graduation include both short-term job shadowing experiences like an externship, and research experience.

 Job and internship worksheet

 Need help kick-starting your internship search?
-Use our job and internship search worksheet.
+Use our job and internship search worksheet and consider scheduling an appointment with a career counselor to talk about what you wrote down.

 Why should I get an internship?